 All orientations are held at the main Aquarium unless otherwise noted.

-**Volunteers for this program must be at least 16 years old.
-If you are would like to participate in field service events, you must be 18 years old.
+**Volunteers for this program must be at least 18 years old to participate in field service events.
 If you are under 18 please see the live blue™ Ambassador page for similar opportunities!